Norman-Zvenyika/Hotel-California-Reservation-System/README.md

 ### 3. Other
    * PL/SQL
       * Contains PL/SQL scripts for creating the database, inserting records, and updating records in the database
+   * ER Diagram
+      * Containss the Entity-Relationship Diagram for the Hotel California database

 ### 4. Makefile
    * Commands